Sanam (TV series): Television ratings

 Hum TV released Sanam's Television Ratings on their Facebook.
 Sanam opened with 10.01 million viewers on average and 3.42 TRP (Television Rating Points) for its premier.
 In October 2016, Sanam's rating increased to 5.62.
 From episode eight, the series saw another increase, reaching 5.4 TRPs.
 After a downfall to 3 TRPs, Sanam jumped to 5+ TRPs once again in December.
 In January 2017, Sanam's 19th Episode received 4.9 TRPs and 20th Episode received 4.32 TRPs but was unable to lead the time slot.
 With its ending episodes, Sanam received most negative reviews from the critics, the only reason to maintain TV Ratings was its leading cast.

 Critical appreciation

-Before its premiere, Sanam was listed as the most anticipated series of 2017, Maryam of ReviewIt.PK writes I think it's fair to say that “Sanam” is the most anticipated drama serial of this year.
-Boasting a star cast that includes Maya Ali, Osman Khalid Butt, Hareem Farooq, Emad Irfani and Hina Bayat, the drama is directed by Haseeb Hassan and penned by his other half, Mona Haseeb.
-It is a Momina Duraid production so it will air on HUM TV in September.

-Aisha of ReviewIt.PK praised Sanam's teaser promos, shooting locations and starrer cast.
-Series's most discussed and trending topic was one of the protagonists bipolar disorder which was highlighted but was presented with a slow start.

 Sadaf Siddiqui of Dawn speaks about Sanam's plot stating that despite having a slow start Sanam highlights one of the main issues of the society, she says Mental illness, particularly bipolar disorder, needs to be dealt with sensitivity.
 Both patients and their families are affected.
 More often than not the patient feels helpless and needs support and good medical care to manage their illness.
-This should be Ayla’s story as well.
+This should be Ayla's story as well.

 In her same editorial Siddiqui added that The Osmaya chemistry previously seen in Diyar-e-Dil had completely lacked in the introduction episodes.